zertovitch/gwindows/gnatcom/readme.txt

 Installation
 ============

-All you have is to run the setup program (e.g. GWindows Setup 16-Feb-2012.exe downloaded from here http://sf.net/projects/gnavi/files/latest/download ) which unpacks a copy of the framework with samples, tutorials and other goodies.
+All you have is to run the setup program (e.g. GWindows Setup ***.exe downloaded from here http://sf.net/projects/gnavi/files/latest/download ) which unpacks a copy of the framework with samples, tutorials and other goodies.

 Alternatively you can retrieve a copy of the SVN repository from http://sf.net/p/gnavi/code/ .

-So normally, if you read this readme.txt document, most of the installation already happened!
+Actually, if you read this readme.txt document, most of the installation already happened!

-By running build_tools.cmd you will obtain executables for the GNATCOM tools.
+By running build_tools.cmd, you will obtain executables for the GNATCOM tools.
 For ease of use, it may be advisable to place the tools directory on the path or to copy the executables into a directory on the path.